shivam-29/ProductScrapper/README.md

 # Product Scrapper Azure Function

-ProductScrapper is an Azure Function designed to scrape product attributes from HTML content provided by a given URL.
+Product Scrapper is an Azure Function designed to scrape product attributes from HTML content provided by a given URL.
 The function is built using Clean Architecture principles, incorporates HotChocolate for handling GraphQL queries, and employs centralized NuGet package management for easy maintenance.

 ## Features